Thought Leadership for a Digital Age

 - Presentations and events

-We cover the digital economy in all its aspects — how customers are driving change from the outside in, the impact of digitization on operations and business models; practical approaches to artificial intelligence (AI); how leading companies are transforming their businesses for an increasingly open, connected and intelligence-driven world.
+We cover intelligence-driven digital business in all its aspects — the impact of digitization on operations and business models; practical approaches to artificial intelligence (AI); how leading companies are transforming their businesses for an increasingly open, connected and insight-based world.

 Content and Engagement.

 Helping technology marketers connect with senior business leaders

 I work directly with technology marketers to increase their insight into their customers’ world.
 I also produce high-level content and lead events to help them build relationships with CIOs, CLOs, and other senior executives.

 - Audience Insight